krwq/cli/Documentation/installation-scenarios.md

 This approach will be used for the below scenarios:

 * Local installation (consumed by build scripts)
+  * **TODO:** where does it install it? how does user know what path to use?
 * Global installation (consumed by users who like command line)
+  * **TODO:** what path to install
 * Copy & paste script: downloads and executes installation script

 **TODO:** add actual commands for both Unix and Windows.

 ## Docker
 * Link to docker hub page
-* Docker images are used either as a base or as small development envs for trying out the bits
+* Docker images are used either as a base or as small development environments for trying out the bits
 * Docker image should have stable bits
 * Should point to the "stable" tag